 Reiki healing: it ain’t over till it’s over

 I encourage clients to do whatever they feel the need to do in terms of their medical care, and to otherwise follow the body’s lead, going to bed early if they feel tired.
-The less we burden the body with unnecessary activity, the more resources it has for healing.
+The less we burden the body with unnecessary activity and over-eating, the more resources it has for healing.

 After the first session, I discuss with my client how she would like to continue.
 Some return for treatment on four consecutive days.
 Others choose to start with twice a week or three treatments in two weeks, tapering from there as needed.
-Some sign up for my next First degree training session.
+Some sign up for my next First degree Reiki training.

 Traditional Four Reiki Treatment Series

 Clients who feel an imperative often choose the traditional four treatments in four days to give a solid foundation to their healing process.
-On the third day or evening of the series, many clients feel a bit out of sorts.
+On the third day or evening of the series, clients sometimes feel a bit out of sorts.
 Symptomatic discomfort may return, and a sense of being unsettled.
-Sometimes the third treatment does not feel as restful as the others.
+Sometimes the third treatment doesn’t feel as restful as the others.

 Discomfort resolves in the fourth treatment, and the client finishes the series feeling renewed and hopeful that she can continue to heal.